 If you appreciated this post, please “Like” it on Facebook or ReTweet the link at the Share “drop down arrow” below.
 Thank you.

-Many of you may know that Mark did actually use market timing, most famously when calling the March 2009 bottom in the SP500 Index.
+Many of you may know that Mark did actually use market timing, most famously when calling the March 2009 bottom in the SP500 Index, since sometimes called the “Haines Bottom” in his memory.
 I was lucky to catch his comment live and happened to have agreed with him.
 What do you think?
 Would Mark make a market timing call today?
 He did not make market timing calls that often, and I distinctly remember him mentioning that fact as he made the March 2009 call.
 He liked calling bottoms more than tops.
 My personal practice is to call tops and bottoms.

 Before you leave, be sure to: